The Vicious Cycle of Blood Sugar Problems and Thyroid Disease

 Now… Whether you have primary hypothyroidism, secondary hypothyroidism, low T3 (Thyroid under conversion), Thyroid over conversion, Thyroid binding globulin elevation, Thyroid resistance or Hashimoto’s disease– All of these patterns are linked to some sort of blood sugar dysregulation

-Fluctuating blood sugar levels is hands down…….. one of main deal breaker to healing the Thyroid- So you must get a handle on it.
+Fluctuating blood sugar levels is hands down…….. one of main deal breakers to healing the Thyroid- So you must get a handle on it.

-Why is this dysglycemia such a huge problem?- first off Dysglycemia weakens and inflamed the digestive tract, weakens the immune barriers leading to leaky gut, drives the adrenals into exhaustion, sets the stage for hormonal imbalances such as Poly cystic ovaries, PMS, and a miserable transition into menopause.
+First off Dysglycemia weakens and inflames the digestive tract, weakens the immune barriers leading to leaky gut, drives the adrenals into exhaustion and also sets the stage for hormonal imbalances such as Poly Cystic ovarian Syndrome (PCOS), PMS, and a miserable transition into menopause.